amynic/ainights-sessionowners/README.md

 ![Logic App Trigger](docs-images/logic-app-trigger.JPG)

-Connect to Azure event grid by signing in using your Azure credentials
+Connect to Azure event grid by signing in using your Azure credentials.
+Please opt for default instead of Microsoft in the dropdown.

 ![Event Grid Sign In](docs-images/event-grid-sign-in.JPG)

 Once connected and you see a green tick, select continue.

 Select the options below:

 * **Subscription:** your subscription
 * **Resource Type:** Microsoft.Storage.StorageAccounts
 * **Resource Name:** choose your image storage account (e.g. ainightsstor)